sferlix/frank-AllSkyCamPi/README.md

 `pip3 install pytz`

+if you want automatically generate timelapses, then you need to install ffmpeg:

+`sudo apt install ffmpeg`

 Then, install with:

 `pip3 install frank-AllSkyCamPi`

+in case of update, use:

+`pip3 install frank-AllSkyCamPi==<x.y.z>`

+where x.y.z is the last version number
+E.g. if last version is 1.12.0, then you need to type:

+`pip3 install frank-AllSkyCamPi==1.12.0`

 After installing, please configure your own parameters in the file:

 `/home/pi/.local/lib/python3.7/site-packages/allskycam/config.txt`